vinted/chained_job/README.md

 # ChainedJob

-The library provides ability start to chained background jobs.
+The library provides ability to use chained background jobs.

 ## Installation